milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Game Servers: Game Servers is a managed service that enables game developers to deploy and manage their dedicated game servers across multiple Agones clusters around the world through a single interface.

+Live Stream API: Live Stream API is a cloud-based live encoder that processes high-quality contribution feeds for 24x7 live linear or live events and prepares the streams for digital distribution.
+It compresses the video and audio elementary streams with the latest video codecs and packages the streams in standardized container formats to reach all IP connected devices.

 Transcoder API: Transcoder API can batch convert media files into optimized formats to enable streaming across web, mobile, and living room devices.
 It provides fast, easy to use, large-scale processing of advanced codecs while utilizing Google’s storage, networking, and delivery infrastructure.

+Video Stitcher API: Video Stitcher API enables users to dynamically insert content or ads using server-side video insertion technology.
+Video and ads are conditioned into a single stream for video on demand (VOD) or live streams to deliver flexible and target personalization at scale.

 Google Cloud Platform Premium Software